 1. Leave the heat on inside the home with the thermostat set at the lowest setting that will assure its operation during the coldest periods (it must be set to maintain home above freezing.
 This will minimize power costs and yet prevent freezing of the house and pipes).

-3. Open the outside hose bib.
+3. Open the outside hose bib to drain water.

 4. Open all inside faucets at the sink, lavatory and bathtub.